What Is Black Pepper?

 Consuming Countries of Black Pepper

+United States is the number one importer of pepper in the world.
+United States imported more pepper than any one country exported.
+United States bought a total of 18% of the world’s pepper in 2009.
 The next largest buyer of pepper was Germany, who bought less than half that of the United States.
 Countries like Canada, Russia and Japan who preferred black pepper from India have now switched over to other import hubs such as Vietnam.

 Recipe for Beverages with Black Pepper

-Black Pepper Tea Recipe
+Black Pepper Tea RecipeIngredients:

 A: 2 cups filtered water